-Wvdee & Galahad
+Wydee & Galahad, Matachewan

 In 2016, Prosper Gold entered into a definitive agreement to acquire the option to earn a 90% interest in the extensive land position surrounding the Ashley Gold Mine and Young Davidson Mine Area in the Cadillac Larder Lake Fault Area in Ontario.
-In February 2021, the Company has allowed the option to lapse.
-In addition, Prosper Gold also acquired a 100% interest in 13 mineral claims and 9 mineral leases contiguous to the optioned ground (the Galahad).
+The Wydee and Matachewan properties were both subject to the 2016 agreement.
+In February 2021, the Company withdrew from the option agreement.
+Prosper Gold still holds a 100% interest in 13 mineral claims and 9 mineral leases (the Galahad) contiguous to the ground previously under option.